 The site contains historical markings, a picnic area and a hiking trail with interpretative kiosks that explains the story of the two forts.
 The trail leads visitors to the Apalachicola River and continues to the original fortress and the “Renegade Cemetery,” where many of the fort’s Black inhabitants who died in the battle’s explosion are buried.

 From there, it’s less than a 40-minute drive to Apalachicola, a historic yet hip port town along Florida’s Gulf Coast.
 The community offers everything from nationally recognized restaurants to an array of festivals, historic walking tours and other outdoor activities.
-It’s the perfect culmination to an excited road trip to a remote piece of Florida history.
+It’s the perfect culmination to an exciting road trip into a remote piece of Florida history.

 The site of the Negro Fort still represents a powerful symbol that once threatened America’s expanding slave society.
 Men, women and children died fighting to live free.

-Unfortunately, the memorial to this bygone refuge is located in such a remote part of Florida that it doesn’t attract the number of visitors who’d appreciate its significance as a testament to an American ideal.
+Unfortunately, the memorial to this bygone refuge is located in such a remote part of Florida that it doesn’t attract visitors who would appreciate its significance as a testament to an American ideal.

 John E. Killett